MikeTheReader/build-your-own-redux/README.md

-# Create Your Own Redux
+# Build Your Own Redux

 This repository shows a basic Redux implementation and attempts to show the simplicity of it.
 This repository builds off of functional components created in [redux-demo](https://github.com/MikeTheReader/redux-demo), but attempts to handle all actual Redux calls with a home-brew Redux and without any of the convenience methods (such as `mapStateToProps`).